14 Superfoods That You Should be Eating Every Day and How to Include in your Diet

 Perfect little energy bombs, keep on hand for when you need a boost.

-Possibly the least impressive tasting of all the superfoods, spirulina is a natural algae harvested from non-contaminated ponds and bodies of water, hence why it can taste a little like pond scum.
+Possibly the least impressive tasting of all the superfoods, spirulina, is a natural algae harvested from non-contaminated ponds and bodies of water, hence why it tastes a little like pond scum.
 It is unbelievably good for you though.
-Spirulina is 65% protein and amino acids, including the essential fatty acid gamma-linolenic acid (GLA) which has gotten a lot of attention for its anti-inflammatory properties.
-It’s also especially high in Omega-3,6 and 9.
+Spirulina contains 65% protein and amino acids, including the essential fatty acid gamma-linolenic acid (GLA), which has gotten a lot of attention for its anti-inflammatory properties.
+It’s also especially high in omega-3,6 and 9.
 Sprinkle a bit of the powder into your smoothie, so that it doesn’t taste bad.

 Unlike the name suggests, wheatgrass contains no wheat at all.
 This little super plant, which somewhat resembles lawn clippings, is packed with all sorts of goodness.
 It contains high levels of nutrients (calcium, iron, magnesium, phosphorus, potassium, zinc) and live enzymes which make it easily digestible.
-Because of this nutrients are delivered into your bloodstream quickly and go to work cleansing and detoxifying.
+Because of this, nutrients are delivered into your bloodstream quickly and work their magic by cleansing and detoxifying.
 Certain juicers will be able to extract this powerful green juice from freshly clipped grass, alternatively, if you don’t have a green thumb, you can purchase dried wheatgrass.